Above: see how the water just sits on the sample of standard silicone (right) vs beads up and runs off the L-73131/80 Si-Release® (left)

 Fillers may also be used to modify the surface finish of silicone parts.
 This method is most useful in parts that will be cut or ground after molding.
-Filler type and loading can be adjusted to vary the surface structure.
-Laur Silicone can offer different fillers and loading as your application requires.
+We can adjust filler type and loading to vary the surface structure, depending on specific requirements for your application.

 In addition to surface energy and texture modification, bleed fluids, which will slowly bleed out of the part after it is cured, may be used.
 This method is of particular use in keeping the silicone part from fusing to a substrate with prolonged use.
 It is also useful in allowing parts to slide over each other during assembly.

 Laur Silicone can offer custom materials to match a particular application.